baselime/docs/README.md

 ---

-## Integrations

-Baselime integrates with the tools you already use.
-From version control platforms to communication channels and code editors.

----

 ## Made for Developers

 Monitoring and observability platforms are usually built with operations professionals as primary users; Baselime puts the developer at the center of the observability efforts of your teams.